FlashSystems/TSoS/README.md

 - The secret information can not be managed automatically.
 - The secret information gets backuped or the other configuration information will not be backuped.
-- The secret informatino will be written to disk.
+- The secret information will be written to disk.
 If the disks are not encrypted the information might be leaked when the server is decommissioned.

 To solve these drawbacks, complicated mazes of in-memory file-systems, symbolic links and pre-start-scripts are often used.
 The scripts take a template configuration file and insert the security critical information before starting the service.
 That way some of the drawbacks can be mitigated.
 But it makes the management of the configuration files more complicated (the configured file is not equivalent with the template file) and you have to take special precautions to not include the security critical configuration into your backup by accident.